C2DH/open-tei-transviewer/ReadMe.txt

 6.1.
 Specify the height and width attributes of images

 The width and height attributes of images should be manually specified in the xml file in order to keep the ratio of images.
 If omitted, the default width is 800px and default height is 1200px with a ratio of 2/3.
 Any units can be used for the values.

 Ex: <graphic width="686px" height="889px" url="../media/images/transviewer-sample_3_001.jpg"/>

 6.2.
 Change the interface language

-The language of the Transviewer is defined by the xml:lang attribute of the text tag in the xml file.
+The language of a document is described by the @xml:lang attribute of the 'text' tag in the xml file.
-If omitted, the default language is English.

 Ex: <text xml:id="transviewer_sample_3" decls="#transcr-facs" type="sample" xml:lang="en">

-The language can also be defined by changing the value of the interface_lang variable in the templates/xslt/core/global_constants.xsl file
+The default language of the interface is English.
+It can be changed by changing the value of the 'interface_lang' variable in the templates/xslt/core/global_constants.xsl file.

 Ex: <xsl:variable name="interface_lang" select="'fr'"/>

+For the change to be effective, the html files should be regenerated.

 Available languages are: French (fr), English (en) and German (de).
 If you wish to add a new language, you need to create a new file in the resources folder with the iso code as name.

 Ex: resources/es.js